alxroyer/scenario/doc/src/devel.coding-rules.py.rst

   - One system import per ``import`` line.
   - Sort imports in the alphabetical order.

-2. Then project imports (i.e. `scenario` imports):
+2. Then project imports:

-  - Use the relative form ``from .modulename import ClassName``.
+  - Use the relative form ``from .modulename import ClassName`` (except for test cases and test data).
-  - Sort project imports in the alphabetical order of module names.
+  - Sort imports in the alphabetical order of module names.
   - For a given module import statement, sort the symbols imported in their alphabetical order as well:

     - in a single line if the import line is not too long,
     - or repeat the module import with one line per imported symbol otherwise.

-3. Then test imports (for test modules only).
+For :py:mod:`scenario.test`, :py:mod:`scenario.tools`, test cases and test data, an intermediate import section is used for :py:mod:`scenario` and related packages.

+Within a given import section, place the :ref:`TYPE_CHECKING block <coding-rules.py.imports.TYPE_CHECKING>` after imports required for execution.

 .. admonition:: Justification for ordering imports
     :class: note